 Let’s take the first question on.
 If you’re in-season, adding sprinting into your off-ice hockey training workouts twice per week is plenty and once per week is just fine.
 You have to take into account the total amount of volume of work you’re putting yourself through during the week.
 Games, practices, and strength training workouts all come into play here.
 You don’t want to get to the point where you’re burning yourself out.

-As for the off-season, two to three times a week is enough to make sure you’re making improvements in your speed.
+As for the off-season, when you’re talking about sprint training for hockey players, two to three times a week is enough to make sure you’re making improvements in your speed.
 Starting out with 10-20 yard sprints is in my opinion the most you really want to run because if you think of a hockey game and the amount of time it takes you to get up to top end speed, you really don’t need to run very much further than that.
 There’s so much change of direction that happens in a game to really have long sprints make a difference.

 Now if you’re just starting out with sprinting in your off-ice hockey training, you’re going to want to start with sprints that are not 100% max effort.
 You don’t want to go wide open right away because you want your body to get used to your new exercise that’s being performed at high intensities.
 I’d suggest 4-6 sets of 10 yard sprints to start and then progressing to 8 sets of 10-15 yards.
 After a couple weeks of using that guideline, try to up the intensity up to 100% all out.
 8-10 sets of 10-15 yards will be plenty.